-While Juilliard has a comprehensive approach to combating alcohol and drug use, the School recognizes these issues present continuing challenges, and strategies must be evaluated and revised accordingly.
+While Juilliard has a comprehensive approach to combating alcohol and drug use, the School recognizes these issues present continuing challenges and strategies must be evaluated and revised accordingly.

 - The School should utilize a consistent assessment tool. - Specifically trained personnel that specialize in AOD and Wellness education are not employed by the institution.
-AOD and wellness education are assigned as additional responsibilities to existing student services staff (Student Affairs, Residence Life, Health and Counseling Services, and Title IX). - The School does not currently benchmark against other "like" institutions (small, private, pre-professional school) given the small number of schools that match Juilliard's educational profile. - The School does not have an online reporting mechanism for employees. - There are limited programming opportunities for employee education. - AOD programming for students is minimal and should be expanded. - Educational programming for students does not attract a high attendance of students.
+AOD and wellness education is assigned as additional responsibilities to existing student services staff (Student Affairs, Residence Life, Health and Counseling Services, and Title IX). - The School does not currently benchmark against other "like" institutions (small, private, pre-professional school) given the small number of schools that match Juilliard's educational profile. - The School does not have an online reporting mechanism for employees. - There are limited programming opportunities for employee education. - Educational programming for students does not attract a high attendance of students.
+New forums of education need to be created and utilized. - The legalization of marijuana in New York City and the federal campus drugs and safety requirements has created challenges to maintain a reasonable conduct process and meet community standards.